darafferty/rapthor/docs/source/parset.rst

     cpus_per_task
-        For ``batch_system = slurm``, the number of processors per task to request (default = 6).
+        For ``batch_system = slurm``, the number of processors per task to request (default = 0 = all).
 By setting this value to the number of processors per node, one can ensure that each task gets the entire node to itself, which is the recommended way of running Rapthor.